 Emmanuel Méthivier: From a technological point of view, two subjects will be worth looking at closely: the blockchain is overcoming a period of disillusion with the emergence of well-thought-out projects that are multiplying.
 They finally formalize the shift in the role of the trusted third party in the digital world.

-On the other hand, artificial intelligence is once again returning to this period of disenchantment, because too often companies have relied on simplistic projects, which do not bring much value.
+Artificial Intelligence is once again returning to this period of disenchantment because too often companies have relied on simplistic projects, which do not bring much value.
 Over the last two years, “AI washing” has done a lot of damage… and results such as the current robot-advisors are far from what companies could initially expect.

 All these factors make 2020 a year of transition rather than disruption.
 There are signs that are going in the right direction, such as the French government’s willingness to be on a government as a platform model that goes beyond open data to the open API.
 But this will take time.
 The best examples of success will undoubtedly come from the world of logistics, where opportunities are multiplying.